grahamcarman/docs/astro/env-vars-astro.md

 ## Using your Dockerfile

-If you want to store environment variables using an external version control tool, Astronomer recommends setting them in your `Dockerfile`.
+If you want to store environment variables with an external version control tool, Astronomer recommends setting them in your `Dockerfile`.
 This file is automatically created when you first initialize an Astro project using `astro dev init`.

 :::caution